WeiTing1991/myDotfiles/readme.md

-# Wellcome my dotfiles
+# Welcome my dotfiles

-This repositary is my dotflies(still in progress) for my windows and mac via [stow]. \
+This repository is my dotfiles(still in progress) for my windows and mac via [stow]. \

 ## Neovim

 I start with [kickstart] to configure my personal [Neovim] setting.
 Feel free to use it and let me know if it has any issuse. \
-If you would like to use my configure, you can clone it and follow the command below. for macOS
+If you would like to use my configure, you can clone it and follow the command below.
+For macOS

 ```bash
 mv ~/.config/nvim ~/.config/nvim.bak